MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 > [!Tip]
 > Can:
 >
-> - See users account they created.
+> - See users' accounts they created.
-> - Access low privacy user database (full name, deceased information).
+> - Access low-privacy user database (full name, deceased information).
 > - Add new employees.
 > - Manage employees.
 > - Add new mourners.